 ..began around 1995 when I showed up underdressed and disoriented in a small Singapore infirmary.
 My journey got off to a distinguished start when I won the "biggest baby ever born in the hospital" award.
-About two months later, I lost that award to a Michelin man look-a-like baby.
-It has been mostly downhill since.
+About two months later, I lost that award to some Michelin man look-a-like.
+It has been mostly downhill ever since.

-While back in SF, I've started a job as a research scientist at an immune-oncology start up.
-This website serves as an agglomeration of my work inside the lab, and out.
+While back in SF, I've started pursuing a PhD in Cancer Biology at Stanford.
+This website serves as an agglomeration of my work inside the lab and out.

 I'm happiest in the water.
 My work tends to reflect that.

 I'm frequently blown away by the story of human ambition.
 This is my attempt to document it.